 Caramelized Cornflake Hazelnut Bark

 Note: The measurements for this recipe are a little wishy-washy, but that’s okay because it’s incredibly easy and there is seriously no way you’ll mess it up.
-It’s melted chocolate, go with the kitchen flow.
+It’s melted chocolate, go with the flow.

 2 cups hazelnuts, toasted, chopped